 Development began in October 1962 for a 2 Litre successor to Nissan’s Fairlady 1500.
 At the same time, the 9th Tokyo Motor Show was being held; Hino displayed its Contessa 900 Sprint.
 This was designed by Giovanni Michelotti; one of Italy’s legendary styling designers.
 The young designers at Nissan were inspired to produce something themselves to be shown at next year’s show.

 The successor to the Fairlady had an original request to have a steel monocoque body with separate sub-frames, long nose and fastback rear, retractable headlights, four wheel disc brakes, curved side glass and a 2 litre engine (YX80).
 Design on this and a request for a sporty closed coupe on the Fairlady platform (Datsun 1500 coupé-CSP310) started.
-The 2 litre project was called project A550X.
+The 2 litre project was assigned the development code A550X.

 So far little information on the early timeline work on both of these projects has come to light.
 With the A550X project, which was started first, enough of a design was in place from KIMURA san and others from Nissan, so that Yamaha could start the design implementation.
 KIMURA san was also drawing sketches for the closed coupé with the aid of YOSHIDA Fumio (sometimes wrongly translated as Akio), who concentrated on the interior and HISATERU Ogura who was assistant to both.